 Application and service principal objects in Azure Active Directory

-This article describes application registration, application objects, and service principals in Azure Active Directory: what they are, how they're used, and how they are related to each other.
+This article describes application registration, application objects, and service principals in Azure Active Directory (Azure AD): what they are, how they're used, and how they are related to each other.
 A multi-tenant example scenario is also presented to illustrate the relationship between an application's application object and corresponding service principal objects.